 In SLB mode, two to eight ports may be teamed together as a single virtual network port.
-The load-balancing algorithm used in SLB allows for the load balancing of the server's transmit and receive traffic (refer to Figure 4-17).
+The load-balancing algorithm used in SLB allows for the load balancing of the server's transmit and receive traffic (see Figure 4-9).